shanna/dm-sphinx-adapter/README.txt

 The daemon_controller library can be found only on github, not rubyforge.
 See http://github.com/FooBarWidget/daemon_controller/tree/master

-== Indexer
+== Indexer and Live(ish) updates.

-As of 0.2 the indexer will be fired on create/update if you have delta indexes defined.
-Deletes are not supported yet because I haven't found a reliable way of doing them without imposing configuration requirements as thinking-sphinx does.
-Ideas welcome.
+As of 0.3 the indexer will no longer be fired on create/update even if you have delta indexes defined.
+Sphinx indexing is blazing fast but unless your resource sees very little activity you will run the risk of lock errors on the temporary delta index files (.tmpl.sp1) and your delta index won't be updated.
+Given this functionality is unreliable at best I've chosen to remove it.

+For reliable live(ish) updates in a main + delta scheme it's probably best you schedule them outside of your ORM.
+Andrew (Shodan) Aksyonoff of Sphinx suggests a cronjob or alternatively if you need even less lag to "run indexer in an endless loop, with a few seconds of sleep in between to allow searchd some headroom to pick up the changes".

 == Todo

-* Generate sphinx.conf from properties, attributes and indexes?
-SphinxAdapter#migrate! perhaps?
-* Option to disable indexing after create/update.
-* Tie indexing to transactions?
-Stall indexer calls till commit.
-* Give the SphinxAdapter the power to call indexer for live(ish) delta index updates.
+* Tests.
+Clearly I only test what I see as important or broken which drives TDD people crazy sometimes :)
 * Loads of documentation.
-YARD?
+Most of it is unchecked YARD at the moment.
+* Add DataMapper::SphinxClient#attribute_set to allow attribute modification on one or more indexes.
+It's the only thing missing if you understand the pitfalls and still want to add thinking-sphinx like delta indexing to your resource.

 == Dependencies